rlivingsus/misc/AllBooks.md

 - Weir, Andy: Project Hail Mary
 - Westerfeld, Scott: Leviathan
 - Westover, Tara: Educated a memoir
+- Whelan, Julia: Thank you for listening
 - White, Alex: A Big Ship at the Edge of the Universe
+- White, Edward: The Twelve Lives of Alfred Hitchcock
 - White, Richard: Who Killed Jane Stanford?
 - Whiten, Hannah: For the Wolf
 - Wickre, Karen: Take the Work out of Networking
+- Wilde, Oscar: The Picture of Dorian Gray
 - Williams, Tad: Memory, Sorrow, and Thorn
 - Williams, Walter Jon: This is Not a Game
 - Willink, Jocko & Leif Babin: The Dichotomy of Leadership